moerabaya/zeitwzaatar/README.md

 # graphql

 ### Start The Application

-Command `
-  npm start
-` will start the application on port 8080.
+Command ` npm start` will start the application on port 3001.